awslabs/cognito-at-edge/README.md

 *Serverless authentication solution to protect your website or Amplify application.*

 ![Architecture](./doc/architecture.png)

-This NodeJS library authenticate CloudFront requests with Lambda@Edge based and a Cognito UserPool.
+This NodeJS library authenticates CloudFront requests with Lambda@Edge based on a Cognito UserPool.

 ### Requirements
 * NodeJS v10+ (install with [NVM](https://github.com/nvm-sh/nvm))